fastmail/mint-tag/README.md

 ```

 `[local]` defines the local repository set up (i.e., on the machine this
 program is running).
-We assume that there is already a clone in `path`.
-The
+We assume that there is already a clone in `path`; if
+there isn't, and you want to clone anew, set `clone = true` (this has no
-target branch is the name of the branch we will build, and the upsteam base is
+effect if the directory already exists).
+The target branch is the name of the
-where we'll reset before starting work.
+branch we will build, and the upstream base is where we'll reset before
+starting work.

 You can have one or more remotes.
 Each remote must have an `interface_class`,
 which tells the builder how to fetch the MRs. You also need to provide